wlads/reefpoints/source/posts/2014-05-01-alert-messages-in-ember-apps.md

 href="http://jsbin.com/luhoquxi/7/embed?output">WoofWoof!
 Notifier for
 Ember</a><script src="http://static.jsbin.com/js/embed.js"></script>

 So for the time being you'll need to copy/paste.
-We'll be extracting into a plugin soon enough.
+We'll be extracting it into a plugin soon enough.

 Basically Woof will inject itself into your routes, controllers, and